 The GetRegistryValue method returns a value from the Windows Registry.
-Since Stonefield Query stores its user settings in the Registry, and any additional options you define in an Options.Setting script are also stored there, this method is useful if you need to determine the value of a setting.
+Since Stonefield Query stores its user settings in the Registry, and any additional options you define in an Options.Settings or Setup.Settings script may be stored there, this method is useful if you need to determine the value of a setting.

 Syntax